mndillon/toki-pona-nanpa-linja-n/README.md

 Used for any number of blocks, these separators have no specific values:

 ```
-pasa = any number of parts to follow
+pasa  = more than one part of number to follow
 pasan = last part of number follows
 ```